NovaCoding-G/ForDoggo.it/README.md

 Our mission is to simplify the way dog owners discover trusted professionals while helping businesses increase their online visibility through an intuitive and accessible platform.

-Whether you're looking for a dog sitter, groomer, boarding facility or veterinarian, ForDoggo aims to become the place where everything starts.
+Whether you're looking for a dog sitter, groomer or dog boarding, ForDoggo aims to become the place where everything starts.

 ---